moonshine-ai/moonshine/moonshine/demo/README.md

 You may customize this script to display Moonshine text transcriptions as you wish.

-The script `live_captions.py` loads the English language version of Moonshine model.
+The script `live_captions.py` loads the English language version of Moonshine tiny model.
 The script includes logic to detect speech activity and limit the context window of speech fed to the Moonshine model.
 The returned transcriptions are displayed as scrolling captions.
 Speech segments with pauses are cached and these cached captions are printed on exit.
 The printed captions